aerialgiant/handbook/developing-a-career.md

 We pay at the top 5% of Twin Cities salary levels for our industry, regardless of where an employee lives.
 We don't pay bonuses or stock as we believe that a big salary is the most efficient form of compensation.
 Everyone in the same role at the same level is paid the same salary.
-That salary is visible to all employees.
+All salaries are visible to all employees.

 Reviews